OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 | Maturity 2 - Offer assessment services to review software design against comprehensive best practices for security. | Standardized approach for complete provision review of security mechanisms in application architecture | Standardized approach for complete provision review of security mechanisms in the supporing architecture |
 | Maturity 3 - Require assessments and validate artifacts to develop detailed understanding of protection mechanisms. | Review of the application architecture impact on overall enterprise architecture and against the organisation design principles, design patterns, security solutions and reference architectures | Review of the supporting architecture impact on overall enterprise architecture and against the organisation design principles, design patterns, security solutions and reference architectures |

+**Notes**
+* **Combine both streams into 1 (positive side of review).
+Create a new one (negative side of review) to focus on verifying that assumptions in the design (e.g. threat assessments) are still meeting the functionality of the application.
+Can also include activities included in an app’s risk profile.**
+  * Thers is a risk that the A stream will contain far more content than the B stream.

 # A: Effective Architecture